FORHU/chumme-api/src/events/readme.txt

+Test Local Development in BACK-END

-# Socket.IO server (if not installed already)
+# Socket.IO server (if not installed) server
-npm install socket.io
++ npm install socket.io

-# Socket.IO client for Node.js testing
+# Socket.IO client for Node.js testing Node.js client testing
-npm install socket.io-client
++ npm install socket.io-client

-# TypeScript (if not installed globally)
+# TypeScript (if not installed globally) a TypeScript support
-npm install typescript ts-node @types/node --save-dev
++ npm install typescript ts-node @types/node --save-dev

-#Optional: If you want type definitions for socket.io-client
+# Optional: If you want type definitions for socket.io-client
+# Optional TypeScript definitions for client
-npm install @types/socket.io-client --save-dev
++ npm install @types/socket.io-client --save-dev

 +++++++++++++++++++++++++++++
 // src/server.ts
 * Wrap your Express app in an HTTP server.
 * Attach Socket.IO.
 * cors: { origin: "*" } allows connections from anywhere (optional)
+* App is on 3002, listen to the changes
 -------------------------------
 Wrapped your Express app in an HTTP server.
 Attached a Socket.IO server.